 “If we are quiet,” Lelik whispered, “It will approach.”

 Do we want it to approach?
 I wondered, as the animal was silently creeping towards us, its eyes glowing in the darkness.
 As it tentatively came closer, in the light from our fire I could see that it was only a small big-eared fox, curiously sniffing at our chicken.

 “Sand fox.”
 Lelik said, “The desert is full of them.”

-I threw my bone towards it, and the fox grabbed it and disappeared back in the darkness, silently.
+I threw my bone toward it, and the fox grabbed it and disappeared back into the darkness, silently.

 Back at our campsite, Mustafa had already washed the dishes and prepared Lipton tea Egyptian style – hot, over-steeped, and incredibly sweet in tiny cups.
 As we sipped our tea, in broken English and hand gestures, Mustafa explained that if either of us needed to go to the bathroom at night, we must wake him up and that he would accompany us to make sure we don’t get lost.
 I was confused at this concept but nodded along anyway.
 As we climbed into our tent, I noticed that our sleeping bags were carefully laid out, with one edge neatly folded over for easy access, and a bottle of water by each pillow.

 “I think this is what glamping is,” I told Victor as we climbed inside our sleeping bags.
 “How fancy is this?”